luau-lang/luau/rfcs/exact-table-types.md

 _sealed_ and _unsealed_), we have to propose a syntax for them.
 This proposal posits that the best path forward is to make sealed, exact tables the default table that you get when you write, e.g. `{
 x: number, y: number }` as an annotation on a parameter or in a type alias.
-To annotate a table as inexact and therefore open to extension, we would include an ellipsis in the type, e.g. `{ x: number, y: number, ...}`.
+To annotate a table as inexact and therefore open to having additional properties, we would include an ellipsis in the type, e.g. `{ x: number, y: number, ...}`.
 This was originally proposed as an alternative design in the [width subtyping][width-subtyping] proposal.

 There are a few apparent benefits to this approach.
 First, it means that a programmer designing an API has to make a conscious decision that "yes, in fact, it is sensible to treat all of the unlisted